macrrc/comp-1296-fall-25/Week 4/Class 7 Agenda.md

     pass  # useful while stubbing out code
 ```

+**Teaching Side-Note on \_:**

+- The underscore (\_) is not special syntax — it’s just a variable name.
+- By convention, Python programmers use \_ to mean “I don’t care about this value.”
+- In for _ in range(3):, Python still assigns 0, 1, 2 to _, but we don’t use it.
+- This signals to human readers: “We’re looping 3 times, but we don’t care about the counter.”

 **When to use which:**

 - **`break`** when you’ve found what you needed or must stop early.